 Spending time here we absorb the silence and solitude of this vast open space.
 Whilst taking in the stark landscape of Makgadikgadi we search out the surprising number of birds and even hardy animals found here, especially after the rains.

 On day 19 we drive to the town of Kasane via the Chobe forest reserves near Chobe Park.
 This afternoon we embark on a boat cruise on Chobe River, looking out for wild animals and birds in the scenic Chobe National Park, famous for its large elephant herds.
+The cruise will explore both sections of the Chobe and Namibianriverfrontss.

 A full day here allows plenty of time to explore the historic town of Victoria Falls, visiting markets, and to participate in some of the numerous adventure activities.
-Activities include white water rafting, bungi jumping, helicopter flips, microlight flights, village tours and more.
+Activities include white water rafting, bungee jumping, helicopter flips, microlight flights, village tours and more.

 Today it is back into the African bush we go!